KishoreKalyan23/KishoreKalyan23/README.md

   - 👀 I’m interested in Program Developing...
+  - 😎 Good coding skill in :-
+  -     Python
+  -     Angular
-  - 🅼L I'm a Machine Learning developer...
+  - 🅼L Machine Learning developer...
   - 👨‍💻 Currently Working in IT Sector
   - 📫 How to reach me..
   -         Gmail Id : kishorekk023@gmail.com